 Executive Sessions should be conducted face-to-face (in person) to provide the greatest assurance that the content of such Executive Sessions will be kept confidential.
 However, when necessary, Executive Sessions may include participants who participate by teleconference provided such persons agree not to disclose any information so discussed, and agree that they will participate in such conference in a manner that does not result in third parties gaining access to such discussions or information.

-Meeting Fees
+Session Fees

 This clause may be modified, or replaced by “Not Applicable.”
 Remove the bracketed text or remove the brackets.

-The Working Group, or meeting host, may charge a meeting fee to cover services needed for the conduct of the meeting.
+The Working Group, or meeting host, may charge a session fee to cover services needed for the conduct of the session.
 The fee shall not be used to restrict participation by any interested parties.

-The Working Group Officers shall set the meeting fees in consultation with those planning a particular meeting.
+The Working Group Officers shall set the session fees in consultation with those planning a particular meeting.

 Everyone who attends a meeting, except for those for whom the fee has been waived, shall pay the meeting fee.